 Good selection of discounts

 Sort of.
 State Farm is the nation’s largest auto insurer and for good reason.
-In an industry known for unhappy customers, State Farm stands out for its excellent customer service and efficient claims handling.
+In an industry known for unhappy customers, State Farm stands out for its efficient claims handling.
 In the latest J.D.
-Power survey, State Farm did well, scoring above the regional average seven out of 11 times.
-Customers were most impressed with the interactions they had with State Farm’s agents, both in person and over the phone.
+Power survey, State Farm was ranked fifth for best claims satisfaction out of nearly 30 insurance providers.
+The company was also rated the third best large insurance provider by J.D.
+Power.

 (State minimum coverage)